-Disney’s Grand Californian Hotel & Spa is the flagship resort at Disneyland Resort with a AAA four-diamond rating that offers direct access into California Adventure and Downtown Disney, and is 5 minutes from Disneyland.
-This review features room photos, pros & cons of the theme, and other thoughts on the Grand Californian.
-(Updated November 9, 2020.)
+Disney’s Grand Californian Hotel & Spa is Disneyland’s flagship resort with a AAA four-diamond rating.
+It has the best location of any on-site accommodations, with a direct entrance into California Adventure and Downtown Disney.
+This review features room photos, pros & cons, and other thoughts on this Anaheim luxury hotel.
+(Updated May 6, 2023.)

 With styling from the 20th Century American Arts & Crafts movement, Grand Californian’s interior design resembles many of the residential styles of Pasadena architects Greene & Greene.
-Its lobby atrium and other design elements draw inspiration from turn of the century U.S. National Park Lodges, including Yosemite National Park’s Ahwahnee Hotel and Yellowstone’s Old Faithful Inn.
+Its lobby atrium and other design elements also draw inspiration from iconic U.S. National Park Lodges, including Yosemite National Park’s Ahwahnee Hotel.

 In terms of basic background info, the Grand Californian was built alongside the addition of Disney’s California Adventure, and Disney Vacation Club was later added.
-As its name implies, the architecture is inspired by California.
-Most specifically, the masterpieces in Pasadena by architects Charles and Henry Greene.
+As its name implies, the architecture is inspired by the Golden State.
+The hotel is an artistic exploration of California’s coastlines, graced with Monterey pines and redwood forests, and layered with the memories of the Arroyo craftsmen, the mission pioneers, and the plein air school of painters.

 Walt Disney World regulars will also notice a lot of similarities between Wilderness Lodge and Disney’s Grand Californian Hotel.
-That’s to be expected, as they are both inspired to varying degrees by U.S. National Park Lodges, and the two Disney hotels were designed by the same architect.
+That’s to be expected, as they are both inspired to varying degrees by U.S. National Park Lodges, and the two Disney hotels were designed by the same architect, Peter Dominick.

 At first blush, Grand Californian’s soaring lobby and use of rich, dark woods makes appears very similar to Wilderness Lodge.
 Upon closer inspection, there are plenty of subtle differences that set them apart.